-SAMS is hosting its 8th Annual National Conference in Phoenix, AZ on February 15- 17, 2019.
-The conference will bring together medical professionals, humanitarians, and medical students.
+SAMS hosted its 8th Annual National Conference in Phoenix, AZ on February 15- 17, 2019.
+The conference brought together medical professionals, humanitarians, and medical students.
 Learn more about speakers, program, and more here.

 Jodi Debbrecht Switalski